 Whether you can control your TV with Alexa depends on more than just your knowledge of the best Alexa skills.
 For Alexa voice controls, in most cases, you need two things: a device with Alexa built-in (most likely an Amazon Echo) and a smart TV that supports Amazon’s virtual assistant.

 With so many television models out there, it would be impossible to list every one with Alexa support, but here are a few pointers.

 Some companies suggest you check for the presence of a built-in app to confirm support either way.
-Compatible Sony sets can be identified by the presence of the “TV Control with Smart Speakers” or “TV Control Setup with Amazon Alexa” apps, while Philips owners should look for the Amazon Alexa client app on their home screen.
+Compatible Sony sets can be identified by the presence of the “TV Control with Smart Speakers” or “TV Control Setup with Amazon Alexa” apps.
+At the same time, Philips owners should look for the Amazon Alexa client app on their home screen.

 How to add Alexa to a non-compatible TV

 The Amazon Fire Stick can turn even old ‘dumb’ TVs into smart ones, as long as they have an available HDMI port.
-And if you buy one of the more recent Fire TV Sticks with Alexa built in — or even better, the $120 Fire TV Cube — then you’ll be able to control your TV with Alexa even if you don’t have any smart speakers within earshot.
+And if you buy one of the more recent Fire TV Sticks with Alexa built-in — or even better, the $120 Fire TV Cube — then you’ll be able to control your TV with Alexa even if you don’t have one of the best smart speakers within earshot.

 How can I control my TV with Alexa?